Global Legal Skills Conference

-The Global Legal Skills Conference is a resource for law professors, ESL professionals, and other who teach international legal skills and legal writing to persons who speak English as a second language.
+The Global Legal Skills Conference is a conference hosted by the Global Legal Skills Institute.
+The goal of the conference is to serve as a resource for law professors, ESL professionals, and other who teach international legal skills and legal writing to persons who speak English as a second language.
 The GLS Conference Series also includes award presentations to recognize outstanding contributions to the field of international legal skills education.

-The first Global Legal Skills conference was held in 2005 at The John Marshall Law School in Chicago, a specialized conference connecting legal writing professionals who had an interest in teaching international students and lawyers who spoke English as a second language.
+The first Global Legal Skills conference was held in 2005 at the University of Illinois-Chicago law school, formerly known as The John Marshall Law School in Chicago.
+The initial conference was a specialized conference connecting legal writing professionals who had an interest in teaching international students and lawyers who spoke English as a second language.
 The conference series was important because a growing number of lawyers and law students had begun to attend law schools in the United States and other English-speaking countries, and they needed to have special language training in Legal English and related courses.
 The conference was founded by Professor Mark E. Wojcik of The John Marshall Law School.
 The GLS Conference series has since grown to include legal writing faculty, international and comparative law professors, clinical faculty, linguists, librarians, judges, attorneys, court translators, law students, and scholars interested in global legal skills education.

-Since its inception, the conference has been held four times in Chicago, twice in Mexico, twice in Costa Rica, once in Washington D.C., and twice at the University of Verona Department of Law in Italy.